typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 ```

 Notice `IO.shift *> repeat` call - `*>` means that we execute first operation, ignore its result and then call `repeat`.
-Now everything is fair, we can see each of those numbers printed on the screen!
+Now everything is fair, we can see each of those numbers printed on the screen.
 Calling `IO.shift` fixed the problem because when currently running `IO` was sent to schedule again it gave opportunity
 to actually execute the other one.